lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 # Basic Pirate Literacy Guide

-This guide will be explaining a few processes that will increase your overall computer literacy, as would be useful specifically for piracy.
+This guide will be explaining a few processes that will increase your overall computer literacy, as would be specifically for piracy.
 I'll explain terminology, file management, and transferable pirate skills.

 ## Important Notes

 - As with the rest of these guides, this will be very Windows 10 oriented.
-- EVERYTHING here is important, except the [torrenting](#torrenting) section, which is an optional method.
+- EVERYTHING here is important, **except** the [torrenting](#torrenting) section, which is an optional method.
 - I created this guide with the very tech-illiterate in mind, but still, piracy is generally an involved process.
 Take the time to really READ through this guide.

 ## Basic Terminology